Oregon State Combat Robotics follows the SPARC guidelines for building and competing with combat robots.

 • 4-2: a 4-2 score shall be awarded when:

-• Both robots have suffered nearly the same level of damage but one isslightly more damaged than the other
+• Both robots have suffered nearly the same level of damage but one is slightly more damaged than the other

 • One robot has suffered trivial or cosmetic damage and the other has suffered minor damage